Senior Information

 • Mass will begin at 7pm and awards will begin after the closing hymn.

-• Following the awards, there will be a reception at the parish hall.
+• Following the awards, there will be a special reception to celebrate our seniors at the parish hall.

 • Seating is first come first serve at the Cathedral.

-• Baccalaureate Mass & Awards typically lasts a little over 2 hours.
+• Baccalaureate Mass & Awards typically lasts about 2 hours.

 • Senior Award List & Descriptions